-How Can Runners Cut Out Sugar form Their Diet?
+How Can Runners Cut Out Sugar From Their Diet?

 Runners have a love/hate relationship with sugar.
 While all energy chews, gels, and sports drinks have sugar which is needed to help fuel our runs we know that we need to reduce sugar in general from our diets.
 But how to reduce sugar intake as an athlete then?